 Library Media Center

-- Each student may have only two items checked out at a time.
+- Each student may have two books checked out at a time.

 - Parents are welcome and may check out three items at a time.

-- Library materials are checked out to parents and students for two weeks and may be renewed one time, as long as there is not a waiting list for the book.
+- Library materials are checked out to parents and students for two weeks and may be renewed one time.

 - Patrons may not check out additional library materials until overdue materials are returned and overdue fines have been cleared.